-Building from IAC’s Adult Literacy Program model, the career-based literacy track is offered at Level 2, after students have demonstrated basic English-speaking abilities.
-This Workforce Development Program provides two levels of career-based ESL.
-Levels 2 and 3 integrate computer education with a focus on long-term career planning and job readiness.
+Building from IAC’s Adult Literacy Program model, the career-based literacy track is offered after students have demonstrated basic English-speaking abilities and integrates computer education with a focus on long-term career planning and job readiness.

 Job Readiness Training and Workshops

-Students who have completed four levels of literacy training, will be trained in U.S. workplace customs and will be prepared with job-readiness skills, such as eligibility assessment, resume writing, orientation practices, workplace professionalism, effective communication and problem solving skills, customer service, self-management and dependability.
-Additionally, these individuals will have the abilities to use technological tools for communication through email, telephone, facsimile machines, resource rooms, and labor market information.
+Students who have completed four levels of literacy training will be trained in U.S. workplace customs and will be prepared with job-readiness skills such as resume writing, orientation practices, workplace professionalism, effective communication, problem-solving skills, customer service, self-management, and dependability.
+Additionally, these individuals will learn to use technological tools for communication through email, telephone, facsimile machines, resource rooms, and labor market information.

-Monthly workshops will be offered and will cover topics such as Resume Writing, Interview Skills, and Financial Planning.
+Monthly workshops will be offered and will cover topics such as resume writing, interview skills, and financial planning.
 These workshops are available to students with specific job skills needs, as well as the broader community.
-Dates and times vary, please contact program staff listed below for current schedule.

-The Workforce Development Program offers Financial Literacy workshops to assist clients to gain financial independence and stability.
-The curriculum introduces clients to the U.S. banking system, helps them gain comfort using the system, develops their individual financial planning skills and helps them to grow positive habits for spending and budgeting earned income.
+The Workforce Development Program also offers financial literacy workshops to help clients gain financial independence and stability.
+The curriculum introduces the U.S. banking system, helps them gain comfort using the system, develops their individual financial planning skills and grow positive habits for spending and budgeting earned income.